Telugu Titans

-Telugu Titans is a professional kabaddi team based in Hyderabad, Telangana that plays in the Pro Kabaddi League.
+Telugu Titans is an Indian professional kabaddi team based in Hyderabad, Telangana that plays in the Pro Kabaddi League.
 Telugu Titans is a franchise of Veera Sports owned by Srinivas Sreeramaneni of Vaya Group, Gautham Nedurumalli of NED Group and Mahesh Kolli of Greenko Group.
-The team is currently led by Vijay Malik and coached by Krishan Kumar Hooda and Ramesh Kumar.
-Titans play their home matches at G. M. C. Balayogi SATS Indoor Stadium when in Hyderabad and R. G. Stadium when in Visakhapatnam The Titans reached the playoffs of Season 2 and 4 in PKL.
+The team is led by Vijay Malik, with Krishan Kumar Hooda and Ramesh Kumar serving as its coaches.
+The team plays their home matches at G. M. C. Balayogi SATS Indoor Stadium, Hyderabad.